-What Happens In a Lawsuit About Defects If the Defects Are Yet to Cause Harm?
+Can a Lawsuit About Defects Happen Before the Defects Cause Any Harm?

 A Lawsuit to Recoup the Cost of Correcting Defects May Start Before the Defects Cause Any Harm If the Defects Pose a Real and Substantial Danger For Which Harm Is Likely to Occur.

 Understanding Various Issues Within the Law of Defective Workmanship Including Mitigation of Possible Future Harm

 It may seem odd; however, in the past there was a heavily debated legal question about whether it was proper to sue a contractor for the cost to correct defects before the defects caused any harm.
 This legal question was debated for years and with many law scholars arguing academically as well as many legal advocates practically within actual cases that a harm is required.

 In the case of Winnipeg Condominium Corporation #36 v.
 Bird Construction Co.
 Ltd., 1 S.C.R.
 85, the Supreme Court established that liability may arise for the expense of correcting a defect prior to the defect causing any harm.
 Specifically, the Supreme Court said: